THE KEY TO THE BIBLE, STUDENT - 3rd SESSION

 Rom.1:16

-are the facts of the Gospel as they took place in history?
+12. What are the facts of the

-looking closer at what Jesus accomplished in his life, death, and resurrection.
-The events and accomplishments referred to as
+have been looking closer at what Jesus accomplished in his life, death and

-the Gospel represent the goal toward which
+accomplishments referred to as the Gospel represent the goal toward which revelation was moving.
+Therefore the Gospel of Jesus Christ

-of Jesus Christ is the key that unlocks all Scripture.
-It is in the
+is the key that unlocks all Scripture.
+It is in the Gospel that the glory

-Gospel that the glory of God and of Christ is most clearly seen (2
+of God and of Christ is most clearly seen (2 Cor.4:4-6).

-Now, let
+Now, let us ask,

-us ask, "Why?"
+"Why?"

 The Bible speaks of actions